Adequate stock of antiretroviral drugs for 95% 'People Living with HIV' in India: Sources | Health

 - India

-Amid protests over alleged shortage of antiretroviral drugs, official sources on Monday said there is adequate stock nationally for around 95 per cent 'People Living with HIV' who are on first and second line ARV regimens, in the country.
+Amid protests over the alleged shortage of antiretroviral drugs, official sources have said there is adequate stock nationally for around 95 per cent of 'People Living with HIV' who is on first and second-line ARV regimens in the country.

 There is no reported stock out for any antiretroviral (ARV) drugs at the state level and fresh supply orders for procurement of the next lot of several drugs are already placed.
-Individual antiretroviral therapy (ART) centres may have this issue at times, but the medicines are immediately relocated from nearby centres, they said.
+Individual antiretroviral therapy (ART) centres may have this issue at times, but the medicines are immediately relocated from nearby centres, they said on Monday.

-''There is adequate stock nationally for around 95 per cent PLHIV in India who are on first and second line ARV regimens like tablet TLD (Tenofovir+ Lamivudine+ Dolutegravir) and other ARV regimens.
+''There is adequate stock nationally for around 95 per cent PLHIV in India who is on first and second-line ARV regimens like tablet TLD (Tenofovir+ Lamivudine+ Dolutegravir) and other ARV regimens.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)